subframe7536/obsidian-theme-maple/README.md

 # **waiting officially update to electron 21+ for :has() selector**

 - codeblock style like [codesnap](https://github.com/kufii/CodeSnap)
-- outline style for list style
+- outline style for list
+- serial number prefix for markdown heading

 ### outline